 Morse test was conducted to assess the power loss due to friction and mechanical efficiency of the engine.
 In the Morse test, individual cylinders are cut out from firing, and the reduction in net brake power is determined while maintaining the rated engine speed and the air-to-fuel ratio.
 The difference between the brake power delivered with all cylinders firing and the brake power with one cylinder cut off provides an estimate of gross indicated power of the cut-off cylinder.
-Therefore cutting off individual cylinders in a sequence provides an estimation of the indicated power of complete engine.
+Therefore cutting off individual cylinders in a sequence provides an estimate the gross indicated power of complete engine.
 This procedure was adopted to estimate the gross indicated power and thereof the mechanical efficiency.
-These values are in turn compared with mechanical efficiency values obtained from the integration of p- θ data.
+These values are in turn compared with mechanical efficiency values obtained from the integration of $p-\theta$ data.

-3.2.6 Results and Discussion
+Results and Discussion